Tauriel790/Python_movie_project/README.md

 - Extensive missing values
 - JSON-formatted fields stored as text
 - Redundant or irrelevant variables (like id,    imdb_id ....)
 - Outliers and structural inconsistencies
 - Non-numeric entries in numeric fields

 A substantial cleaning process was required to obtain an analytically reliable version of the dataset.
+The outliers were retained since the purpose of the analysis is to find the blockbuster formula.

 ---